modernben/forge-docs/1.0/accounts/your-account.md

 ### Downgrading To The Hobby Plan

-If you wish to downgrade to the hobby plan, please contact support at [forge@laravel.com](mailto:forge@laravel.com).
+If you wish to downgrade to the Hobby plan, please contact support at [forge@laravel.com](mailto:forge@laravel.com).
+You must have only one server (including archived servers) before submitting a request to downgrade to the Hobby plan.

 ### Deleting Your Account